The Writing of Souls on Fire & Lonesome Dreams

 Hazel — steady, loyal, wise, enormously gifted, carrying more hurt and longing than she often allowed anyone to see.
 Erie — by her own admission, a lesbian Huck Finn; equally gifted, restless, wild, difficult, damaged, and impossible not to love.

-Why eight years?
-Life got in the way.
+And, of course, life got in the way.
 Over time, they stopped feeling like characters and began feeling more like companions.
-They lived beside me through COVID, a heart attack, a coast-to-coast move, our political upheavals, and through the ordinary joys, devastations, and surprises that accompany parenting, grandparenting, and getting older.
+They lived beside me through COVID, a series of serious illnesses, a coast-to-coast move, our political upheavals — even a heart attack — and through the ordinary joys, devastations, and surprises that accompany everyday life, parenting, grandparenting, and getting older.
 Writers understand this strange intimacy.
 Imagined people can become deeply real companions.

 My very best to you,